yasiryagi/helpdesk/tokenomics/README.md

 Suppose there is `10,000 tJOY` in circulation, and `USD 1,000` represents the initial fiat pool.
 This means that the exchange rate is `0.1 tJOY/USD`.

 A user has `1,500 tJOY`, and after weighing their options and calculating the rate, they decide to cash in `500 tJOY`.
 They go to `<page>`, verify the exchange rate, and follow the instructions on how to cash in.
-After sumbitting and signing the transaction, a new pending exchange is displayed on the `<page>`:
+After submitting and signing the transaction, a new pending exchange is displayed on the `<page>`:

 The Joystream transaction locks in the USD value of the exchange.
 At regular intervals, all pending transactions will be paid out in Monero, with the prevailing XMR/USD rate at the time of payout.

 All else being equal, this will reduce the tJOY issuance from `10,000 to 9,500`, and the USD fiat pool from `1,000 to 950`.
 The exchange rate will therefore not be changed, and there is no incentive to start a run on the bank.

-Suppose further the user, after considering their skillset and rate of return, decided that the best option for them was to stake their remaining `1,000 tJOY` for the role of `Storage Provider`, and assume further that the payout for this role was `2 tJOY per 3600 blocks` (6 hours).
+Furthermore, suppose the user, after considering their skillset and rate of return, decided that the best option for them was to stake their remaining `1,000 tJOY` for the role of `Storage Provider`, and assume further that the payout for this role was `2 tJOY per 3600 blocks` (6 hours).

 Assuming again all else being equal, ie. the only token inflation on the network was the payout for *this* user, the payout stays the same, and our user performs their job satisfactory, they can expect to cash in `560 tJOY` every week.
 After the first week, the total issuance is now `10,060 tJOY`, and the fiat pool is now `$950 USD`.
 The user cash out their `560 tJOY`, and with a rate of `~0.094 tJOY/USD`, will receive `$52.9 USD` for their job.